Daniel J. Frey

 When a thing has been repaired over and over again and still doesn't work?

-It's time to get a new thing?
+Is it time to get a new thing?

 Am I right?